Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 ## Why Choose Google Takeout Data Insights Visualizer?

 Our tool not only visualizes your data from Google Takeout but also provides a powerful platform to uncover and understand personal trends and usage statistics, empowering you with the knowledge to make informed decisions about your digital privacy and online habits.

-# TODO

-- Add plot titles
-- Label axis better
-- Add modules to the init files
-- Document directory names
-- Make module docstrings
-- Leave some more comments throughout the script
-- Add logic to retain asset images in installed package
-  - Add assets to package directory and explicitly call for them with a MANIFEST.in file
-  - setup.py should include "package_data" element